 Whenever you are discussing flood insurance with your insurance agent or directly with the National Flood Insurance Program, having your Elevation Certificate will allow them to give you an accurate quote based on your structure.
 Without this, you will not know what the flood insurance premium will be.
 If you already own the structure or are thinking of selling, you should do your due diligence before buying a structure.
 Whatever the situation, searching our database of Elevation Certificates is a free service and staff is available to help should you have any questions.

 - Contact the Building Construction Division at 941.743.1201 or BuildingConstruction@CharlotteCountyFL.gov.

 An “Under Construction” Elevation Certificate is required to be submitted to the Building Construction Division prior to the lintel being poured.
 The reason for this is to ensure that everything is compliant before too much construction has occurred.
 If there is a problem, it is easier to rectify at this point.
 A second certificate, called a "Final" Elevation Certificate, is required to be submitted before the final inspections can be scheduled.
 This is the official document that will be used to assess the level of insurance on your structure you will pay and your permit cannot be completed without that Elevation Certificate showing compliance.

 Obtain a Copy

 Elevation Certificates are maintained by the Building Construction Division for the life of the structure (unincorporated Charlotte County only).
-They hold the majority of elevation certificates for all structures built in the Special Flood Hazard Area from 1984 forward, some from between 1975 and 1984, and a few from earlier dates.
-To obtain a copy of an Elevation Certificate online, please click How to Find an Elevation Certificate Using the Floodplain Management App for a "How to" guide, or contact the Division at 941.743.1201 or BuildingConstruction@CharlotteCountyFL.gov.
+The Division holds the majority of Elevation Certificates for all structures built in the Special Flood Hazard Area from 1984 forward, some from between 1975 and 1984, and a few from earlier dates.
+To obtain a copy of an Elevation Certificate online, please click How-To Find an Elevation Certificate Using the Floodplain Management App, or contact the Division at 941.743.1201 or BuildingConstruction@CharlotteCountyFL.gov.